Snowfall estimate pared back as cold air creeps through Alabama

-Forecasters pared back their snowfall estimates Tuesday morning as a weather system rolled across Alabama with less cold air than expected.
+Forecasters pared back their snowfall estimates this morning as a weather system rolled across Alabama with less cold air than expected.

 Calhoun and Talladega counties are expected remain under a winter weather advisory until mid- to late morning.